 Giving a presentation last week and asked if anyone uses an 85/85 type test, and a couple indicated they did.
-I asked why?
+I then asked why?

 The response was – just because.
 We have always done it, or it’s a standard, or customers expected it.
 The most honest response was ‘I don’t know’.